-I recently came across a heroic tale mentioned by Alexander Irvine, a photographer from the Hebrides, on Facebook.
-It was one more remarkable story* from another island close to my Scots and Irish heart- the Isle of Skye, so after rummaging a bit I pulled it up out of the Time Traveler’s Rucksack.
+Needing a break from the stresses of our modern life that have kept me away from posting, I came across a heroic tale recently mentioned by Alexander Irvine, a photographer from the Hebrides, on Facebook.
+It was another* old story from an island close to my Scots and Irish heart- the Isle of Skye, so after rummaging a bit I pulled it up out of the Time Traveler’s Rucksack.

-King Forgall did not want CùChulainn to marry his daughter, Emer, so he sent him, along with his best friend Ferdiad, over the Irish Sea to study the arts of warfare on Skye.
+King Forgall did not want CùChulainn to marry his daughter, Emer so he sent him and his best friend Ferdiad over the Irish Sea to Skye.
 Forgall was hoping CùChulainn would be slain by the famed female warrior, Scáthach who lived there.

 CùChulainn accompanied Scáthach on her mission to defeat a neighbouring female chieftain, named Aoife, who was said to be her own twin sister.
 CùChulainn ended up fathering a child by Aoife’s daughter and he also slept with Scáthach’s daughter whose husband he killed in a duel.
 Yet it appeared no malice was borne and Cuillen’s mountain range on Skye is named after him.